15 October 2020Meet the ladies of the QCWA

 “The QCWA has been at the Queensland Royal Show since 1924 and we’ve only missed a couple of years: one year because the war was on and the year they demolished the original building,” Sylvia said.
 “The food we offer at the Ekka hasn’t changed over the last 10 or 20 years.
 “The QCWA started out making a sandwich in a brown paper bag for the farmers who came to the city.
 “Our scones, jam and cream are still the banner we fly under; we provide nice fresh food.”

-These two firm friends are the women behind the Ekka’s Eats and Treats Cafe, providing farmers with the warm country hospitality for which the QCWA is most famous, in the heart of the city. “(In 2018) we baked the scones fresh every day,” Sue said.
+These two firm friends are the women behind the Ekka’s Eats and Treats Cafe, providing farmers with the warm country hospitality for which the QCWA is most famous, in the heart of the city.
+“We bake the scones fresh every day,” Sue said.
 “We baked batch after batch after batch, it was like they had legs on; they were just walking out.”

 Sylvia, who has been the QCWA Ekka Convener for seven years, said they had 400 volunteers working three four-hour shifts each day.
 “I have a great team around me at the Ekka, they make my role very easy,” she said.
 “I feel they do all the heavy lifting and I flit around the edges picking up where I can.
 “It is the most rewarding 14 days I spend during the year as the profits from the cafe are donated.
 “The largest portion goes to the Public Rural Crisis Fund distributed by the QCWA to families in crisis across the state.”